brianw0924/Software-Systems-Design-and-Implementation/hw2/write-up.md

     Simply return 0 to prevent kernel from shutting down.
 * To unhook system calls, I restore original system calls back to the system call table.

-# Bonus: Hook mkdir
+# Bonus: Hook mkdirat
 * Linux implement mkdir by the system call `mkdirat`.
-I disable it by changing the return value to -1, so the user can't mkdir.
+I disable it by changing the return value to `-EEXIST`, so the user can't mkdir, and the console will always display `mkdir: cannot create directory ‘<dir_name>’: File exists`
 * Additionally, I print the dir_name that the user attempt to create.
 The dir_name is passed by the second parameter in regs.

 # Test programs